Record of Court Proceedings

 How to Order a Transcript of a Hearing or Trial

 To order a transcript, you will need the case number, date(s) of the proceeding you want transcribed, and if possible, the judge's or magistrate's name and courtroom number.
 Complete and submit the appropriate order form as directed below.
 Forms are available online or from the court reporter coordinator.
 If you need to speak to the court reporter coordinator, please see contact information below.

-If you are appealing from the circuit court to the Court of Appeals or Court of Special Appeals, you should complete the Transcript Order for Appeal form: Transcript Order for Appeal Form.
+If you are appealing from the circuit court to the Court of Appeals or Court of Special Appeals, you should complete the Transcript Order for Appeal form.

-If you need a transcript for any other reason, complete the Transcript Order for Non-Appeal Form: Transcript Order For Non-Appeal Transcripts.
+If you need a transcript for any other reason, complete the Transcript Order for Non-Appeal Transcripts.

 Paying for Your Transcript

 A court reporter coordinator will provide an estimate in advance, but will not know the final cost until the transcript is completed.
 Payment in full based on the estimate is due upon placing an order.
 Any additional costs beyond the initial payment shall be paid prior to delivery of the transcript.
 Any overages will be refunded upon delivery of the transcript.